Geodels/gospl/docs/inputfile.rst

 .. important::
   The fraction of fines that is lost is only for the sediment reaching the coast and not for the sediments deposited in continental regions.

 d.
 Studies have shown that the physical strength of bedrock which varies with the degree of chemical weathering, increases systematically with local rainfall rate.
-Following [Murphy16]_, the stream power equation is adapted to explicitly incorporate the effect of local mean annual precipitation rate, P, on erodibility: :math:`E = (K_i P^d) (\bar{P}A)^m S^n`. ::yaml:`coeffd` (:math:`d` in the equation) is is a positive exponent that has been estimated from field-based relationships to 0.42.
+Following [Murphy16]_, the stream power equation is adapted to explicitly incorporate the effect of local mean annual precipitation rate, P, on erodibility: :math:`E = (K_i P^d) (\bar{P}A)^m S^n`. :yaml:`coeffd` (:math:`d` in the equation) is is a positive exponent that has been estimated from field-based relationships to 0.42.
-`YAML`_

 :yaml:`diffusion`